List of Pirates of the Caribbean characters: Captain Jack Sparrow

 In the fourth film, Jack journeys on a quest for the fabled Fountain of Youth.
 Prior to the film, he gained some renown as the pirate who knew and memorized its location.
-Jack arrives in London to rescue his first mate Joshamee Gibbs as a disguised judge before finding himself in the forced audience with King George II.
-Hector Barbossa, now a privateer who lost his leg and the Black Pearl, which he believed to be sunk.
+Jack arrives in London to rescue his first mate Joshamee Gibbs as a disguised judge before finding himself in the forced audience with King George II and Hector Barbossa, now a privateer who lost his leg and the Black Pearl, which he believed to be sunk.
 (Note: Screenwriter Terry Rossio released his unproduced screenplay for Pirates of the Caribbean: Dead Men Tell No Tales (2017), which includes additional information in extensive footnotes.
-Pertaining to On Stranger Tides, Rossio notes that Barbossa does not know that the Black Pearl in a bottle in the fourth film, though Barbossa later shows knowledge in the fifth film.)
+Pertaining to On Stranger Tides, Rossio notes that Barbossa does not know about the Black Pearl in a bottle in the fourth film, though Barbossa later shows knowledge in the fifth film.)
 After escaping King George's Royal Guards, Sparrow becomes reacquainted with his love interest Angelica, a woman from his past and the daughter of Blackbeard, who forces him aboard the Queen Anne's Revenge.
 Throughout the quest, Sparrow must contend with zombies, mermaids, and a rendezvous with Barbossa.
 Jack learns from Angelica that the Profane Ritual for the Fountain of Youth requires a mermaid's tear and two silver chalices located on Ponce de León's ship, the Santiago, and the person who drinks the water with the tear gets all the years of life from the other.
 Angelica also shows Jack Blackbeard's collection of captured, miniaturized ships in glass bottles, including the Black Pearl.
 After Jack figures out Hector's agenda and accuses him of it, Barbossa admits a desire for revenge against Blackbeard, detailing Blackbeard's attack on the Black Pearl.
 After locating the Fountain of Youth, a battle between Barbossa and Blackbeard ensues, in which Angelica cuts her hand trying to remove Barbossa's poisoned blade from Blackbeard's chest.
 Filling the chalices with the remaining drops of water from the Fountain, adding Syrena's tear, Jack tricks Blackbeard into drinking the chalice lacking the tear.
 Jack maroons Angelica on a small island, unsure if he can trust her.
 Later, Jack reunites with Gibbs, who used Sparrow's compass to locate and retrieved the shrunken Black Pearl in the hope of restoring it to normal size, yet determined to continue living the pirate's life.